tiacsys/bridle/doc/bridle/gs_installing.rst

 you must set up your build environment by defining the required environment variables every time you open a new command prompt or terminal window.

+See :ref:`zephyr:env_vars` and :ref:`zephyr:important-build-vars` information
-See :ref:`zephyr:env_vars_important` information about the various relevant environment variables.
+about the various relevant environment variables.

 Define the required environment variables as follows, depending on your operating system: